johnqh/wildduck-dockerized/README.md

 - ensure you have docker compose installed
 - ensure node is installed
 - ensure you have a domain name
-- esnure dns record is added to your domain for the VPS
+- ensure dns record is added to your domain for the VPS
 - you have certbot installed, required for ssl certificates
-- genearte ssl certificates for the domain, follow this tutorial [ssl certifacte instructions](https://certbot.eff.org/instructions?ws=webproduct&os=snap)
+- generate ssl certificates for the domain, follow this tutorial [ssl certifacte instructions](https://certbot.eff.org/instructions?ws=webproduct&os=snap)
-- ensure webservers like nginx or plesk are not using the ports used by traefik(80, 443, 465, 993, 995)
+- ensure web-servers like nginx or plesk are not using the ports used by traefik(80, 443, 465, 993, 995)

 ### Setup